 What is Car Dyke?

-Car Dyke is an 85 mile artificial water channel (or series of channels), thought to have been constructed by the Romans during the first or early second century AD.
-The dyke skirts the western edge of the fens from the River Witham at Washingborough to the River Cam at Waterbeach.
+Car Dyke is a 57 mile artificial water channel (or series of channels), thought to have been constructed by the Romans during the first or early second century AD.
+The dyke skirts the western edge of the fens from the River Witham at Washingborough near Lincoln to the River Nene at Peterborough.
 Many sections are protected as a scheduled ancient monument.